AaronCab/NewsHack/README.md

 # NewsHack

-The app that allows you to be informed by current news from both domestic and around the world from mutiple reliable news sources.
+The app that allows you to be informed by current news from around the world and from mutiple news sources

 ## Description